-The School/Foundation is required to check whether staff who carry out "teaching work" are prohibited from doing so.
-The Headteacher's PA uses the Teaching Regulation Agency Teacher Services system to check whether successful applicants are the subject of a
+The Foundation is required to check whether staff who carry out "teaching work" are prohibited from doing so.
+The Foundation uses the Teaching Regulation Agency Teacher Services system to check whether successful applicants are the subject of a prohibition, or interim prohibition order issued by a professional conduct panel on behalf of the Teaching Regulation Agency.

-In addition, the School/Foundation asks all shortlisted applicants to declare whether they have ever been referred to, or are the subject of a sanction, restriction or prohibition issued by, the Teaching Regulation Agency or other equivalent body in the UK.
+In addition, the Foundation asks all shortlisted applicants to declare whether they have ever been referred to, or are the subject of a sanction, restriction or prohibition issued by, the Teaching Regulation Agency or other equivalent body in the UK.

-Where an applicant is not currently prohibited from teaching but has been the subject of a referral to, or hearing before, the Teaching Regulation Agency (or other equivalent body), whether or not that resulted in the imposition of a sanction, or where a sanction has lapsed or been lifted, the School/Foundation will consider whether the facts of the case render the applicant unsuitable to work at the School.
+Where an applicant is not currently prohibited from teaching but has been the subject of a referral to, or hearing before, the Teaching Regulation Agency (or other equivalent body), whether or not that resulted in the imposition of a sanction, or where a sanction has lapsed or been lifted, the Foundation will consider whether the facts of the case render the applicant unsuitable to work at the Foundation.

-The School/Foundation applies the definition of "teaching work" set out in the Teachers' Disciplinary (England) Regulations 2012, which state that the following activities amount to "teaching work":
+The Foundation applies the definition of "teaching work" set out in the Teachers' Disciplinary (England) Regulations 2012, which state that the following activities amount to "teaching work":